Corruption in Iraq: Dynamics

+Significant episodes of corruption

 In an Al Jazeera investigation, residents of Harthiya, a neighborhood in Baghdad alleged severe corruption in the construction sector.
 The neighborhood has experienced a construction boom since the 2003 invasion.
 Despite the many construction infractions, only a fraction of the revenue from government fines reaches the state treasury.
 Iraqi civil servants go around the neighborhood to inspect construction sites.
 When they spot wrongdoings, such as an extra floor in a building, an agreement is struck with the developer.
 The public official takes a bribe and in return, the state employee reduces the fine.
 The contractor pays the ticket and continues the project.
 Even if the builder pays in full, the fines are too small to deter construction companies when compared to the lucrative construction sector.

 In the summer of 2022, an Iraqi anti-corruption commission uncovered a massive corruption scandal where US$700 million had been stolen from Iraqi state banks.
 The fraud resulted in a state of chaos and instability in government banking systems.

 In October 2022, Iraq's acting finance minister Ihsan Jabbar shocked the nation by announcing an investigation into US$2.5 billion that had gone missing from Iraq's General Commission for Taxes, a department in the Ministry of Finance.
 It was described as "the heist of the century".